Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Quantized CSI Feedback

 \section{Quantized CSI Feedback}

-In this section we consider the case where the alignment equations are solved based on the (error-free) feedback of a quantized version of the CSI.
-In the first subsection we analyze our quantization scheme based on the Grassmannian representation outlined in the previous section.
-For comparison, in Section \ref{quantized_naive_feedback}, we analyze a simpler feedback method which was introduced in \cite{rajac} and used as a baseline in \cite{korean}.
-We then discuss the relative merits of the two approaches.
+In this section we introduce a transmission scheme where the alignment equations are solved based on the (error-free) feedback of a quantized version of the CSI, based on the Grassmannian representation from Section~\ref{sec:IA}.
+For that scheme, we show in Section~\ref{section_proposed_quantized_feedback} how inter-user interference is related to the CSI codebook size, and characterize the scaling of the codebook size which ensures that the inter-user interference power remains bounded at high SNR.
+For comparison, in Section~\ref{quantized_naive_feedback}, we provide a similar analysis for the INM technique.